How many solar panels do I need?

 52.7

-This table will give you a sense of how many panels are required for households with different levels of electricity consumption, but make sure to only use it as a rough guide.
+This table will give you a sense of how many panels are required for households with different levels of electricity consumption, but it's only a rough guide.
+The table uses 430W solar panels, but at Sunsave we currently install 445W panels.

-The number of panels you need will differ depending on a wide range of factors, including your roof's characteristics, how much sunlight your home receives, and your future electricity consumption.
+The number of panels you need will differ depending on a wide range of factors, including the size of the panels, your roof's characteristics, how much sunlight your home receives, and your present (and future) electricity consumption.

 Every household has unique characteristics, which makes it tricky to provide estimates that work for everyone.
 For instance, if you have a chimney, vent pipe, or skylight (also known as a Velux window), you’ll need a bit more space.